aakashns/dextrous/README.md

 # composable-redux
-A tiny library with utilities for reducing boilerplate and reusing reducer logic.
+A tiny library with utilities for reducing Redux boilerplate and reusing reducer logic.

 ## Objectives

-- Reduce the amount of boilerplate involved defining reducers and action creators (using `makeReducer`, `makeObjectReducer`, `makeListReducer` etc.).
+- Reduce the amount of boilerplate involved defining reducers and action creators in Redux(using `makeReducer`, `makeObjectReducer`, `makeListReducer` etc.).

 - Reuse reducers to handle multiple parts of the state without defining a whole new set of action types and action creators. (using `nameReducer`, `nameAction`, `nameActionCreators`, `nameAndCombineReducers` etc.)